Substance Abuse and Mental Health Issues

-There is hope.
-Recovering from co-occurring disorders takes time, commitment, and courage.
-It may take months or even years but people with substance abuse and mental health problems can and do get better.
+There is always hope.
+Both mood disorders and alcohol and drug abuse problems are treatable conditions.
+Recovering from co-occurring disorders takes time, commitment, and courage, but people with substance abuse and mental health problems can and do get better.

 Relapses are part of the recovery process.
 Don’t get too discouraged if you relapse.
 Slips and setbacks happen, but, with hard work, most people can recover from their relapses and move on with recovery.

 Peer support can help.
-You may benefit from joining a self-help support group like Alcoholics Anonymous or Narcotics Anonymous.
-They give you a chance to lean on others who know what you’re going through and learn from their experiences.
+You may benefit from joining a self-help support group such as Alcoholics Anonymous or Narcotics Anonymous.
+A support group gives you a chance to lean on others who know exactly what you’re going through and learn from their experiences.

 How to find the right program for co-occurring disorders

 Make sure that the program is appropriately licensed and accredited, the treatment methods are backed by research, and there is an aftercare program to prevent relapse.
 Additionally, you should make sure that the program has experience with your particular mental health issue.
 Some programs, for example, may have experience treating depression or anxiety, but not schizophrenia or bipolar disorder.

 There are a variety of approaches that treatment programs may take, but there are some basics of effective treatment that you should look for: